 Instead, go into your next client meeting with the idea that you are there to gather information.
 Then try to come up with a solution.
 If you can’t come up with an answer to solve the problem in that moment, just say “I need to really think about what you’ve said, so I will get back to you by the end of the day.”
 Always tell your client when you will get back to them whether it’s within the hour, end of day, next week, or once you win the lottery and can tell them to shove it.

 I know this sounds counterintuitive, but it’s incredibly important.
 As a copywriter, or really a freelancer of any kind, you need to set boundaries with your clients.
-This is especially true with your needy/chatty clients.
+This is especially true with your needy/chatty and overall difficult clients.

 You have to teach them what is acceptable.
 If you call them or respond to their emails at all hours of the day or night, they will assume that’s okay.
 Let them know up front that you return emails and make phone calls between such and such hours and will get back to them at that time.
 I know you want to be as helpful and responsive as possible, but you also have a life, and they need to respect that.

-For example, if you have a client who never seems satisfied with your work try saying, “I feel like you haven’t been as happy with my work lately.
+For example, if you have difficult clients who never seem satisfied with your work try saying, “I feel like you haven’t been as happy with my work lately.
 Is there something I can do to change that?”
 Or, if they’re impossible to get a hold of say, “I’ve noticed it takes you a long time to respond to my emails.
 Is texting or phone calls better for you?”
 Asking a question is always a good way to open the lines of communication with a client, especially a challenging one.